Jammy2211/PyAutoLens/docs/overview/overview_3_modeling.rst

 In this example, we model Hubble Space Telescope imaging of a real strong lens system, with our goal to infer the lens and source galaxy light and mass models that fit the data well!

+This data has had the lens galaxy's light already subtracted from it, in order to make the lens modeling process faster for this example.
+Extending the example to include the lens light is simple and shown in other examples.

+The image of the data shows certain features which are not present in simulated lens data, for example noise-like features.
+These are common preprocessing steps performed on real data, which are described in the `data_preparation` section of the workspace.

 .. code-block:: python

+    import autolens as al
+    import autolens.plot as aplt

     dataset_name = "simple__no_lens_light"
     dataset_path = path.join("dataset", "slacs", "slacs2303+1422")